Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

           rollbackonhealthcheckfailed: true
 ```

 Customize your workflow file based on your needs & requirements.
-For more information on how to do it, take a look at the official docs at: [docs.github.com/en/actions](https://docs.github.com/en/actions).
+For more information on how to do it, take a look at the official docs at: [docs.github.com/en/actions][GitHub Actions Docs].

 That said, let's peruse through the workflow file & see how it works.

 At the top of our `main.yml` file is the `name: Deploy` key-value pair which signifies the name of the workflow.
 Followed by it the `on: push` key-value pair defines how & when the workflow is triggered.
-You can find a list of events that triggers Actions workflow at: [Events That Trigger Workflows](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).
+You can find a list of events that triggers Actions workflow at: [Events That Trigger Workflows][GitHub Actions Triggers].

 The `jobs` section defines what set of Actions will be run signified with the `steps` keyword.
 And the `runs-on` keyword defines the Operating System to run the set of `jobs` on.

 Our simple workflow file has only two Actions for our purpose.
-The [`checkout`](https://github.com/actions/checkout) Action loads the contents of your repository on GitHub's remote machines.
+The [`checkout`][actions/checkout] Action loads the contents of your repository on GitHub's remote machines.
 And finally, the `heroku-deploy` is what deploys our project to Heroku.

 More specifically, the `heroku-deploy` Action accepts certain required & optional values.
 The `heroku_api_key`, `heroku_app_name` & the `heroku_email` are compulsory.
 But, the `healthcheck` & the `rollbackonhealthcheckfailed` value are optional but can benefit our project greatly.